Skip to main content

 BJU Fellows Scholarship (South Carolina Students)

-For South Carolina students who qualify for the Palmetto Fellows Scholarship Program from the stateCombining your entire aid packageQualifying students pay $0 in tuition.
+For South Carolina students who submit a FAFSA by August 1 each year and qualify for the Palmetto Fellows Scholarship Program from the stateCombining your entire aid packageQualifying students pay $0 in tuition.

-Students are responsible for books, fees and room and board (if applicable).
+Students are responsible for books, other academic fees and food and housing (if applicable).

 Need-Based Scholarships